gukihuman/algorithms-python-hiryanov/README.md

 Tests use functions of answers as modules (via import).
 Tests is printing results when running.

-Files with upload suffix contains additional code.
+Files with upload-suffix contains additional code.
 The code is able to get some input data and give some output data (via print).
 Using a good editor (like PyCharm), you can collapse a whole function in one line.
 It's much easier to read an additional code this way.